learning-zone/angular-basics/README.md

 The dependencies section of package.json with in an angular application can be divided as follow,

-**1. Angular packages:** Angular core and optional modules; their package names begin @angular/.
+**1. Angular packages** Angular core and optional modules; their package names begin @angular/.
-**2. Support packages:** Third-party libraries that must be present for Angular apps to run.
+**2. Support packages** Third-party libraries that must be present for Angular apps to run.
-**3. Polyfill packages:** Polyfills plug gaps in a browser\'s JavaScript implementation.
+**3. Polyfill packages** Polyfills plug gaps in a browser\'s JavaScript implementation.

 #### Q. ***What is zone?***